Last update: 04.03.2018

 - There’s a noticeable lack of privacy and security features

 - Betternet’s limited number of servers leads to a rather bad torrenting experience

 As you can see, there’s a lot of room here for improvement here.

-Using Betternet for privacy could be like walking on a minefield.
+Let’s see how well Betternet is doing as a VPN security-wise.
 The most worrisome missing features we’ve found are the following: